Things to do

 A Visit to Llandudno (2 miles)

 Llandudno is a perfectly preserved Victorian seaside resort enclosed by the headlands of the Great Orme and Little Orme.
-The Great Orme can be ascended by cable railway or cabin lift.
-As though to prove that it's twice as good as other seaside resorts, Llandudno has twice as many beaches, both award winning, the quiet West Shore with its spectacular views and the lively North Shore with all the fun, not forgetting the famous pier.
+Take a ride up the Great Orme by cable railway or cabin lift to capture the views.
+Llandudno has two beaches, both award winning, the quiet West Shore with its spectacular views and the lively North Shore with all the fun, not forgetting the famous pier.
 Llandudno beach was once voted by Harper's and Queen Magazine as one of the world's top 50 beaches.

 Llandudno's highlight is the Great Orme, a towering 679 foot limestone headland and Country Park, whose summit you can reach either by the longest cable-operated tramway in Britain, or by a thrilling Cable Car ride.
 Once at the top, you'll find a Visitor Centre and a Summit Complex with bar and restaurant.
 You can visit the 4000 year old Copper Mines and explore the underground passages leading to an impressive Bronze Age Cavern.
 On the lower slopes is Ski Llandudno with an artificial ski slope and 700 metre toboggan run.